buswellj/helloworldapp-k8s/README.md

 deploy-k8s directory contains the config for Caddy and the installation and setup quick scripts for k8s.
-These install k8s and update the OS on the Ubuntu 20.04 AMI. note: I would use Packer to generate a new AMI in a real environment, to save time, I used this script
+These install k8s and update the OS on the Ubuntu 20.04 AMI. note: I would use Packer to generate a new AMI in a real environment, to save time, I used this script.

 The scripts are executed k8s-install.sh, then k8s-setup.sh